What Should I Do If I Am Being Sued For Medicaid Fraud?

 - Do not destroy any medical records related to this case.

 - Contact our law firm immediately and make an appointment with one of our attorneys.

 Our law firm can deal directly with the other law firm taking legal action against you.
 We know how to formally respond to their lawsuit without jeopardizing the outcome of your case.
 We can also work with you to have the lawsuit dismissed so you do not have to go to trial.
 If your case does go to court, we will be ready and will mount the strongest possible legal defense for you and your medical practice.

 When the stakes are high, our lawyers rise to the challenge

 Being sued for Medicaid fraud can have serious consequences.
 You or your medical practice may be forced to pay thousands or even millions of dollars in damages to the person who filed the lawsuit against you.
 You may even be subject to thousands of dollars in fines or sentenced to several years in jail in certain, extreme circumstances.

 Take your Medicaid fraud lawsuit seriously right from the start.
 Contact our law firm and schedule your case evaluation with an experienced Medicaid fraud defense attorney you can trust.
-Contact Brewer, Pritchard & Buckley, PC.
+Contact Brewer & Pritchard, P.C.
 We’re on your side.